 Data on eel fishing will be applied in the post-evaluation of the Swedish Eel Management Plan, as foreseen in the Eel Regulation 1100/2007.
 This post-evaluation will cover the period before and after the implementation of protective management measures since 2009.
-Additionally, the data will be reported to ICES WGEEL, in traditional Country Reports, and in the newly to develop data bases of this working group.
-Furthermore, data and new methodology will be fed to ICES SGIPEE.
-Standardisation of ageing methodology across Europe is achieved through participation in ICES WKAREA.
-Finally, the dominance of saline water eels in the Swedish stock is of special interest to ICES SGAESAW.
+Additionally, the data will be reported to

+ICES WGEEL, in traditional Country Reports, and in the newly to develop data bases of this working group.
+Furthermore, data and new methodology will be fed to ICES SGIPEE and its supposed successor..
+Standardisation of ageing methodology across Europe has been achieved through participation in ICES WKAREA.
+Finally, the dominance of saline water eels in the Swedish stock is of special interest to ICES SGAESAW, a study group now put on hold..